Chidinma: 2011–2019:Chidinma, standalone releases, and acting debut

-Chidinma started working on her eponymous debut studio album Chidinma after releasing a collaborative project with other season three finalists.
+Chidinma started working on her eponymous debut studio album, Chidinma, after releasing a collaborative project with other season three finalists.
 The album was scheduled for release in the fourth quarter of 2011.
 Chidinma spoke about the album briefly and said she put a lot of energy into it.
 She worked with a number of producers, including Cobhams Asuquo, Tee-Y Mix, WazBeat and Oscar Heman Ackah.
-On 22 February 2011, she released the Sound Sultan-assisted single "Jankoliko" and "Carry You Go", as the album's lead and second singles, respectively.
+On 22 February 2011, she released the Sound Sultan-assisted single "Jankoliko" and "Carry You Go" as the album's first two singles.
 Both songs were written and produced by Oscar Heman Ackah.
-In an interview posted on the Weekly Trust website, Chidinma said she was pleased with the positive response she received after the songs were released, and is working hard to improve her craft.
+In an interview with the Weekly Trust, Chidinma said she was pleased with the positive response she received after releasing the songs, and is working hard to improve her craft.
 On 4 June 2011, Chidinma released the Clarence Peters-directed music video for "Jankoliko".
-She performed with Dr SID at the MTN Power of 10 Concerts, a ten-city tour that celebrated MTN Nigeria's ten-year anniversary; the tour kicked off in Makurdi on 9 September 2011.
-On 11 October 2011, she released "Kedike" and "Run Dia Mouth" as the album's third and fourth singles, respectively.
+She performed with Dr SID at the MTN Power of 10 Concerts, a ten-city tour that celebrated MTN Nigeria's ten-year anniversary.
+On 11 October 2011, Chidinma released "Kedike" and "Run Dia Mouth" as the album's third and fourth singles.
 "Kedike" translates to "Heartbeat" and was produced by Cobhams Asuquo.
-In an interview with Entertainment Rave, Chidinma said "Kedike" depicts love and revealed that she and her producers created its name.
+In an interview with Entertainment Rave, Chidinma said the song depicts love and revealed that she and her producers created its name.